Introduction

 This file documents the use of a preprocessor no longer in use.
 As

-explained below, the current preprocessor (called preprocess
+explained below, the current preprocessor (called preprocess) is

 documented (the documentation of the current preprocessor is found